wso2/docs-is/en/docs/learn/configuring-local-and-outbound-authentication-for-a-service-provider.md

         the identity.

         !!! note
-            It is mandatory to enable above option to authorise scopes for provisioned federated users.
+            It is mandatory to enable the above option to authorize scopes for provisioned federated users.

     -   **Always send back the authenticated list of identity